jameswan141/digitalclock/README.md

 # digitalclock
-My project that creates a digital clock.
+A project I made during college that creates a digital clock with purple outlines which is my favorite color.